OpenTechSchool/bookshelf/javascript.md

 ---

+## Object-Oriented JavaScript
+by Stoyan Stefanov

+TODO: Add a description for this book.

+---

+## Secrets of the JavaScript Ninja
+by John Resig

+TODO: Add a description for this book.

+---

 Feel free to add books by submitting [pull requests](https://help.github.com/articles/using-pull-requests).
 Please add the name of the book, the name of the author, and a short description.